eribeiro18/projetos/flutter/app_frase_do_dia_custom/README.md

 # app_frase_do_dia_custom

-Projeto que gera frases no dia
+A new Flutter project frases do dia.

 ## Getting Started